ppy/osu-wiki/wiki/Tournaments/TCT/v4/en.md

 1. A valid team formation will be:
    - A participant with rank range between #1 and #150
    - A participant with rank range below #151
-2. Maximum team member per team is **2 players**, meaning there will be no backup or replacement.
+2. The maximum team size is **2 players**, meaning there will be no backup or replacement.
-3. The Score System used will be **Score V2**.
+3. The scoring system used will be **Score V2**.
-4. Teams will advance through the qualifiers stage first to qualify, the top 24 teams will then proceed to the group stage when they'll get filtered again with top 2 teams per each group will be finally in the knockout stage.
+4. Teams will first advance through the Qualifiers to qualify, and the top 24 teams will then proceed to the Group Stage, where they will get filtered again with the top 2 teams per each group proceeding to the Knockout Stage.
-5. Taiko Convert Tournament v4 will use double-elimination bracket, which means that there will be a loser bracket and winner bracket.
+5. The Taiko Convert Tournament v4 will use double-elimination bracket, which means that there will be a losers' bracket and winners' bracket.
-6. Even in a tournament scene osu! is still a game.
-Please respect each other to everyone, be friendly, and fair play.
+6. Even in a tournament setting, osu! is still a game.
+Please respect each other, be friendly, and play fair.

 ### In-game conditions

 #### Qualifiers

-1. Every players will be invited at the time to the room.
+1. Every player will be invited to a multiplayer room at match time.
 2. There will be no warmups, no ban phase, and no pick phase.
-3. In the qualifiers round, each map will be played twice, or you can play once and leave if you think you've set your best score.
+3. During the Qualifiers, each map will be played twice, but leaving after playing them once is allowed.
+Only the best score will be counted.
 4. There will be a maximum time of **2 minutes** in between maps.
-The referee will use `!mp start 10` command to start the game.
+The referee will use the `!mp start 10` command to start the game.
 5. If a player gets disconnected for some reason in the first 10 seconds of the song, the referee will abort the game and restart it.
    - If it happens after 10 seconds, the score before the disconnect will be counted.
-6. The referee can penalise teams if any player present bad behaviour in the game room.
+6. The referee can penalise teams if any player presents bad behaviour in the game room.
-7. Once the match has finished, the room will be completely closed.
+7. Once the match has finished, the room will be closed.
 8. If you fail, the score **will still be counted**.

 #### Group Stage and Knockouts

-1. Every players will be invited at the time to the room.
+1. Every player will be invited to a multiplayer room at match time.
 2. The referee can wait a maximum of **10 minutes** for each player to attend.
-   - If the player doesn't come, the referee will ask the other team for a 1v2 start.
+   - If a player does not arrive, the referee will ask the other team for a 1v2 start.
 It will depend on the other team if they want to play or not.
-   - Have in mind if there's a 1v1 match you are forced to play unless you want a forfeit.
+   - Keep in mind that abstaining from a 1v1 is equivalent to forfeiting the match.
-3. Captains will decide if they want to pick a warmup map (maximum limit is **3:30**) and order doesn't matter.
+3. Captains will decide if they want to pick a warmup map (maximum limit is **3:30**) and the order does not matter.
-4. Captains will use `!roll` command.
-Lower roll will start banning then higher roll bans (1 ban each team).
+4. Captains will use the `!roll` command.
+Each team will ban 1 map starting from the one who rolled the lowest.
-5. After banning stage is ready, higher roll picks their first map then lower roll picks theirs.
-Continue until the match is done.
+5. After the bans, the team that got the higher roll picks their first map then the other team picks theirs.
+This is continued until the match is done.
 6. There will be a **2 minutes** time limit for all phases.
-7. If the time limit is exceeded
+7. If the time limit is exceeded:
-   - Ban: The ban is treated as none.
+   - Ban: No beatmap will be banned.
-   - Pick: The right is transferred to your opponent.
-It does not affect the subsequent order.
+   - Pick: The pick turn is transferred to the opponent.
+This does not affect the subsequent order.
    - Before the start: The referee will use `!mp start 10` to start the game.
 8. If a player gets disconnected for some reason in the first 10 seconds of the song, the referee will abort the game and restart it.
    - If it happens after 10 seconds, the score before the disconnect will be counted.
-9. The referee can penalise teams if any player present bad behaviour in the game room.
+9. The referee can penalise teams if any player presents bad behaviour in the game room.
-10. Once the match has finished, the room will be completely closed.
+10. Once the match has finished, the room will be closed.
-11. FreeMod maps are force mod so at least 1 team member **has to pick a mod**.
+11. FreeMod maps are *force mod*, so at least 1 team member **has to pick a mod**.
-12. Team members aren't allowed to pick the same mod combination.
+12. Team members are not allowed to pick the same mod combination.
-13. If a player fails in a song, and doesn't revive then his score is not counted.
-In the case he revives before map's end it counts. if every player fails, then the referee is going to make a sum of their scores then comparing.
+13. If a player fails in a song and does not revive, then their score is not counted, but if they do revive it will count.
+If every player in a team fails, then the sum of their scores will count.
-14. If there is a tie, then there will be no point added to any team, map will be considered as played.
-If there is a tie on the tiebreaker, then teams are going to repeat it with FreeMod conditions.
+14. If there is a tie, then no points are added to any team, but the map will be considered as played.
+If there is a tie on the tiebreaker, then then a rematch will happen using FreeMod conditions.

-### Winning conditions
+### Win conditions

 1. Group Stage: Best-of-7 (first to 4 points)
 2. Round of 16: Best-of-9 (first to 5 points)